Full-Time Deputy Equine Lead Vacancy - Live In

 About the role:

-You will work with our equine lead in being responsible for ensuring the best possible care for our horses - administering medication, treating minor injuries, performing daily health checks and liaising with our professionals - organising and facilitating veterinary, dentist and trimming visits.
-You will be expected to contribute to the ongoing rehabilitation and enrichment of our horses, inputting into equine discussions and will lead more junior members of the team as well as volunteers.
-At least two days per week, you will lead the routine of the day independently, organising staff and volunteers, ensuring that everything is completed in the absence of the equine lead, writing and circulating the online daily report.
+You will work with our Equine Lead in being responsible for ensuring the best possible physical and emotional care for our horses - administering medication, treating minor injuries, performing daily health checks and liaising with our professionals - facilitating veterinary, dentist and trimming visits.
+You will be expected to contribute to the ongoing rehabilitation and enrichment of our horses, input into equine discussions and lead more junior members of the team as well as volunteers.

 About you:

 You have great team-working skills and can motivate yourself and others in a working environment.
-You are able to work under instruction but also respectfully lead others, and you enjoy contributing ideas to team discussions.
+You are organised, can prioritise and delegate tasks, whilst also being flexible to deal with the unexpected that working with horses inevitably brings.
+You are able to work under instruction but also respectfully lead others and you enjoy contributing ideas to team discussions.

-You are a fit and energetic person who has experience of and confidence with working with horses - our herds live out in fields and tracks over 80 acres and much of your time is spent out with them in all weathers and by its nature, the role is physically demanding!
+You are a fit and energetic person - our herds live out in fields and tracks over 80 acres and much of your time is spent out with them in all weathers and by its nature, the role is physically demanding!

 You have an interest in natural horsemanship techniques as our horse-care methods are more in line with these than most traditional equine practices and are prepared to learn and adopt our bespoke techniques and policies.
 You have a desire to rehabilitate animals who have suffered at the hands of humans and are prepared to spend time building relationships - you will be calm and patient when working with our horses as they need to understand and trust you.

 You also understand that working with horses is much more than spending time with the animals themselves.
-You are willing to develop rehabilitation and enrichment plans, and assist with site routine checks and maintenance tasks to ensure that the charity provides a safe home for our animals, staff and visitors.
+You are willing to assist with site routine checks, fence repairs and maintenance tasks to ensure that the charity provides a safe home for our animals, staff and visitors.

 You will also be required to drive on-site vehicles and so will have a current driving licence.